 Roommate disagreements for C.O. are determined by lottery numbers.
 The student with the best lottery number, the lowest, will have priority over the room.

-If you do not make your choice during the hall selection process you will be placed on a wait list and assigned to a remaining space, including temporary assignments; after all new students have been placed.
+If you do not make your choice during the housing selection process you will be placed on a wait list and assigned to a remaining space, including temporary assignments; after all new students have been placed.

 Yes.
 You will need to complete an off campus housing application, which will assist the University in contacting you in case of emergencies, updates and commuter programs.
-Please remember once you become a commuter (not in University Housing) you can not participate in future hall selection processes.
+Please remember once you become a commuter (not in University Housing) you can not participate in future hoousing selection processes.
 Those students that would like to return will be wait-listed and placed during the summer should space become available.